enasequence/read_docs/faq/pathogen-subs-guide.rst

 The **chromosome list file** must be provided when the submission contains assembled chromosomes.
 This is a tab separated file up to four columns.
 Each row describes each replicon unit within the assembly.
 Please refer to the `chromosome list file guide <https://ena-docs.readthedocs.io/en/latest/submit/fileprep/assembly.html#chromosome-list-file>`_ for permitted values.

-Note that ‘chromosome’ should here be understood as a general term for a range of complete replicons, including chromosomes of eukaryotes, prokaryotes, and viruses, as well as organellar chromosomes and plasmids.
-All of these may be submitted within the same chromosome-level assembly.

-If your assembly is not complete, you can submit a **contig** or **scaffold** level assembly.
-The `Assembly levels <https://ena-docs.readthedocs.io/en/latest/submit/assembly.html#assembly-levels>`_ tutorial page explains the assembly levels recognised by ENA.

-**chromosome_list.txt** examples

 .. tabs::

    .. tab:: Viruses

-      The chromosome topology for viral sequences can be specified in the manifest file as **MOLECULETYPE** : ‘genomic DNA’, ‘genomic RNA’ or ‘viral cRNA’.
-      By default the chromosome topology will be assumed to be linear, therefore if the topology is cicrular, it must be specified.
+      By default the chromosome **TOPOLOGY** will be assumed to be linear, therefore if the topology is circular, it must be specified.

       .. code:: none